kojq/gal/README.md

 - Packages are not ensured to install properly, so be sure to read output
 - Certain lines in the script are unique to certain hardware, so be sure to change those accordingly
+- For NVIDIA users, ensure installation of the `nvidia` package, and do `sudo systemctl disable --now nvidia-powerd` to ensure the dGPU can suspend, if desired.

 ## Features